 There is a growing public concern over the environmental impacts of chloride, including the use of road salt in winter street and highway maintenance operations and other possible significant sources of chloride such as water softening systems, other sources that discharge to sanitary sewers or private onsite wastewater treatment systems, salt storage areas, large agricultural feed lots, fertilizers, landfills, and certain manufacturing operations.
-In response to these concerns, the Southeastern Wisconsin Regional Planning Commission prepared a prospectus for the conduct of a study of the environmental impacts of chloride on the surface and groundwater resources of the seven county Southeastern Wisconsin Region.
-The proposed study would consider the relative magnitude of the chloride loads on the environment from all significant sources.
-The Study will recognize the need to maintain public safety through winter road maintenance and to protect public health through avoiding adverse effects of chloride on potable water supplies.
+In response to these concerns, the Southeastern Wisconsin Regional Planning Commission is conducting a study of the environmental impacts of chloride on the surface and groundwater resources of the seven county Southeastern Wisconsin Region.
+The study will determine the relative magnitude of the chloride loads on the environment from all significant sources.
+The study recognizes the need to maintain public safety through winter road maintenance and to protect public health through avoiding adverse effects of chloride on potable water supplies.
 This comprehensive approach will permit the identification of the importance of the various sources of chloride, and provide a basis for identifying means of abatement.

 The SEWRPC Prospectus for a Chloride Impact Study for the Southeastern Wisconsin was prepared and unanimously approved by a Commission Technical Advisory Committee in March 2016.
-This Prospectus sets forth in detail the need for and purpose of the study, the proposed scope and content of the study, identifies the most feasible means for organizing and accomplishing the study, recommends a practical time sequence and schedule for the study, recommends a budget and source of funding and cost of the study, and a recommended means of financing.
+The Prospectus details the need for and purpose of the study, the proposed scope and content of the study, identifies the most feasible means for organizing and accomplishing the study, recommends a practical time sequence and schedule for the study, and recommends a budget, funding source, and cost of the study.

-In 2017, work began on the design of the water quality monitoring program attendant to the study, and a pilot monitoring site was installed to evaluate monitoring equipment, telemetry units, and field sampling techniques.
-In 2018, monitoring equipment was purchased and field installation was completed for 40 stream locations throughout the Region.
+In 2017, work began on the design of the water quality monitoring program for the study, and a pilot monitoring site was installed to evaluate monitoring equipment, telemetry units, and field sampling techniques.
+In 2018, monitoring equipment was purchased and field installation was completed for 37 stream locations throughout the Region.
 Quarterly monitoring to develop vertical chloride concentration profiles also began on six lakes in the Region.
+In 2019, the stream and lake monitoring effort continued, and the winter 2018-2019 community road deicing data was gathered.

 This study will establish baseline data, identify surface water and groundwater resources with problematic chloride concentrations under both existing and planned year 2050 conditions, estimate the relative contributions of chloride from significant sources, evaluate the impacts of chlorides on infrastructure, and provide the Region with a better understanding and quantification of the potential environmental impacts of the VISION 2050 land use and transportation system recommendations on chloride levels in the environment.
 As well, the identification of existing and emerging technologies and methodologies to reduce the dependence on chloride, in particular with regard to roadway deicing will provide the State, county, and local municipalities with valuable information and tools to reduce and mitigate stormwater runoff impacts, provide more efficient management and operation practices, and potentially reduce chloride-related damage to roadways and structures not only within Southeastern Wisconsin, but Statewide.
-The chloride study would directly address a minimum of four of the metropolitan planning factors (23 CFR 450.306) that the Commission needs to consider in developing transportation plans and programs.
+The chloride study directly addresses a minimum of four of the metropolitan planning factors (23 CFR 450.306) that the Commission needs to consider in developing transportation plans and programs.
 The four planning factors the chloride study benefits are as follows: